chsafouane/imbalanced_data_methods_test/README.md

 To make sure there aren't some handy-dandy techniques that I've missed, I've decided to go through **Soledad Ghali** course on Imbalanced data.

+## Datasets

+Here is the list of the datasets used in this repo:

+- kdd2004.csv: This file's data comes bundled with imbalance-learn package.
+The original version was pre-processed before being saved to the csv file.